lokedhs/cl-rabbit/README.md

 libraries with an interface that is designed to be fairly close to the native C API.

-The easiest vway to install this library is to download it using
+The easiest way to install this library is to download it using
 Quicklisp:

 ```